 - 2/3 cup full fat coconut milk

-- 1 TSP fine sea salt, or more to taste
+- 1 TSP fine sea salt

 - On the stove top, over boiling water, steam frozen broccoli until tender.
 Approximately 15 minutes (5 minutes if you are using fresh broccoli).

-- Drain the water and pour broccoli in your high speed blender.
+- Drain the water and pour broccoli in your high speed blender

 - Add coconut milk and salt.